 When she figured out the words, they flowed off her tongue, adult lyrics that weren’t intended for baby ears.
 But she had the rhythm and she definitely had the moves.

-As a baby, she’d sit for hours on daddy’s lap perusing political analysis sites pre-American presidential election.
+As a baby, she sat for hours on her daddy’s lap as he studied political analysis sites pre-American presidential election.
 He thought she was interested in a political career.
-She was just happy as a lark being with daddy.
-Little birdy just wants to be fed attention, no special form of worms, just attention.
+She was just happy as a lark with daddy.
+This little birdy just wanted attention, no political worms required, just attention.

-When I asked her to go coordinate her outfit: it was a an orange shirt and fuschia skirt, she cocked her head: do you mean make them the same colour?
-She declared that that approach wasn’t fashionable, and she wanted to be her own person, her own style.
-Who knew I was doing it wrong all these years!
-Free-spirited, that’s who she is.
+When I asked her to coordinate her outfit: it is an orange shirt and fuchsia skirt, she cocks her head: do you mean make them the same colour?
+That’s unfashionable!
+Who knew I was doing it wrong all these years.